HistoRY & Legacy

 The Pre-Parel Period (1770-1936):

-For the next century and a half, successive apostolic vicars strove hard to establish an independent seminary on a permanent basis.
-However, due to various factors, they were unable to achieve this.
+For the next century and a half, successive apostolic vicars strove hard, but without success, to establish an independent seminary on a permanent basis.
 The formation of priests was entrusted to a few of the local clergy and the seminary was forced to shift location frequently.
 Records indicate that during this period the seminary was shifted to about a dozen different places in Bombay and even outside Bombay for a while (Surat: 1852-1855).
 Most of these movements occurred during the period of ‘Double Jurisdiction’ (1794-1928).

 The Parel Period (1936-1960):

 In 1928 Double Jurisdiction was abrogated and parts of the Diocese of Damaun and the Archdiocese of Bombay were integrated into a single ecclesiastical unit.
-The need for a stable seminary to serve the present and future needs of the newly-reorganized archdiocese was felt more urgently.
+The need for a stable seminary to serve the needs of the newly-reorganized archdiocese was felt more urgently.
 The idea received an impetus with the arrival in Bombay of Archbishop Joaquim Lima SJ in December 1928.
 Archbishop Lima undertook various initiatives to provide for the proper training of diocesan clergy.
-Yet, in spite of his unflagging zeal and determination it took him a full seven years to realize the dream of a diocesan seminary.
+Yet, despite his best efforts, it took him a full seven years to realize the dream of a diocesan seminary.
 After considering many different locations, Parel was chosen as the best option.

 The Parel Seminary was formally erected on 2nd May, 1936 by a Decree of Archbishop Lima.
-It was inaugurated on 13th June of that year and entrusted to the Jesuits according to a decision of the Diocesan Council.
+It was inaugurated on 13th June of that year and entrusted to the Jesuits.
 It was decided to place the seminary under the patronage of Saints Anthony of Lisbon and Francis Xavier because of the historical connection of the Franciscan and Jesuit Orders with missionary activities in these parts of India.
-During its first two years (1936-1938) the curriculum of the Parel seminary consisted of courses in languages (English, Latin, and Greek), apologetics and history.
+During its first two years (1936-1938) the seminary curriculum consisted of courses in languages (English, Latin, and Greek), apologetics and history.
 From June 1938 courses in philosophy were introduced.
 Separate departments of Humanities, Philosophy and Theology were created in 1943.

 By the 1950s the seminary had grown appreciably in terms of numbers.
 The seminary chapel had developed into a full-fledged parish with an attached school.
-In order to decongest the overcrowded building, the Theology students were moved to the Pilgrim House in Bandra (opposite Mt Mary Church) in 1953.
+To decongest the overcrowded building, the Theology students were moved to the Pilgrim House in Bandra (opposite Mt Mary Church) in 1953.
 This arrangement soon proved inadequate.
-Recognizing this, and conscious of the pressing need for providing better facilities for the training of diocesan clergy, Cardinal Valerian Gracias initiated the process of acquiring land in the suburbs with the intention of building a seminary large enough to accommodate the growing number of seminarians.
-His efforts culminated in the acquisition of a 30-acre plot in Goregaon and the building of the magnificent edifice which stands today as a fitting tribute to his vision, foresight and dynamism.
+Conscious of the pressing need to provide better facilities for the training of diocesan clergy, Cardinal Valerian Gracias initiated the process of acquiring land in the suburbs with the intention of building a seminary large enough to accommodate the growing number of seminarians.
+His efforts culminated in the purchase of a 30-acre plot in Goregaon and the building of the impressive edifice which stands today as a tribute to his vision and dynamism.

 The Goregaon Period (1960-present):

-St Pius X College has hosted many distinguished visitors over the years.
-Chief among them were Pope Paul VI who visited the seminary on December 5, 1964 when he came to Mumbai for the 38th International Eucharistic Congress, and Pope John Paul II who stayed at the seminary on February 9-10, 1986 on the occasion of his state and pastoral visit to India.
+St Pius X College has hosted many distinguished visitors over the years, including two popes who were later canonized: Pope Paul VI visited the seminary on December 5, 1964 when he came to Mumbai for the 38th International Eucharistic Congress, and Pope John Paul II stayed here on February 9-10, 1986 during his state and pastoral visit to India.